userlike/messenger/README.md

 For more details, see the [`Result` type definition](https://github.com/userlike/messenger/blob/master/packages/messenger-internal/src/shared/Result.ts).

-## Versioning

-_Userlike Messenger API_ follows relatively short cycles of deprecations and end of lifes.
-The API versioning is designed in such a way to force its consumers to be prepared and to plan for an end-of-life situation.
-When end-of-life date is reached. that version of the API becomes unavailable; which is reflected in Typescript types.

-We highly suggest you to use Typescript to consume _Userlike Messenger API_ so to be able to handle unhappy code paths safely.

 ## Contact Authentication

 To use Contact Authentication, you first need to create a secret "Messenger API authentication signing key" in your API settings.
 You then need to securely store that signing key in your system and create a service that uses that signing to create a JWT that we use to authenticate a Contact.